On the Hilbert geometry of simplicial Tits sets

-To begin with, we need the following fact concerning simplicial and projective structures on $\Omega_t$.
-Looking at Figure \ref{limit}, we may observe that the $1$-skeleton of $\Omega_t$ consists of straight lines.
-There is a same phenomenon in higher dimension, i.e., $\Omega_t^{(k)}$ is a union of $k$-dimensional subspaces.
-Note that by ``subspace" of $\Omega_t$, we mean the intersection of a subspace of $\mathbb{P}^n$ with $\Omega_t$.
-An equivalent statement of the above fact is that the $k$-dimensional subspace $L$ containing a $k$-cell $F$ must be an union of $k$-cells.
-This can be proved using the fact that the tangent space of a vertex in $\Omega_t$ has the structure of a finite Coxeter complex, and it is well known that the above statement holds for finite Coxeter complex (See for instance \cite{humphreys}).
+To begin with, we need the following fact concerning the cellular structure of $\Omega_t$.
+Looking at Figure \ref{limit}, one observes that the $1$-skeleton of $\Omega_t$ consists of straight lines.
+More generally, in higher dimensions, the $k$-skeleton $\Omega_t^{(k)}$ is also a union of $k$-dimensional subspaces\footnote{By a ``subspace" of $\Omega_t$, we mean the intersection of a projective subspace of $\mathbb{P}^n$ with $\Omega_t$.}, or equivalently, the $k$-dimensional subspace $L$ containing some $k$-cell must be an union of $k$-cells.
+This can be proved using the fact that the tangent space of a vertex in $\Omega_t$ has the structure of a finite Coxeter complex, and it is well-known that the above statement holds for finite Coxeter complex (see \textit{e.g.} \cite{humphreys}).
 We omit the details.

-First we present a proof of Proposition \ref{main} for the $2$-dimensional case, since the main idea is transparent in this case, while in higher dimensions we have to deal with some extra difficulties. \begin{proof}[Proof of Proposition \ref{main} for $n=2$] We may assume
+We first present a proof of Lemma \ref{main} for the simplest $2$-dimensional case, since the main idea is most transparent in this case. \begin{proof}[Proof of Lemma \ref{main} for $n=2$] We may assume